ThorStarlord/SAO-Tragedy-Deconstruction/00_Project_Bible/Characters/03_Antagonists_and_Factions/01_Inoda.md

 ## FujinoVerse Parody Version

 Here is a **compiled profile of all information related to Inoda** from the file `SAONTRONLINEPART2_FullGameStory.txt`, covering his **role, behaviors, relationships, manipulations, personality traits, and notable actions**.
 This is based on both explicit scenes and implied patterns of behavior.
+Non-canon SAO online character.

 ---